In business, lingering problems rarely have a single or simple solution. That’s why they linger.

 Before You Put a Hole in the Ship

-But keep in mind that merely agreeing on what needs to be right doesn’t necessarily solve the problem.
-It doesn’t uncover what went wrong or automatically make the situation right.
-Merely lopping off the tip of the iceberg doesn’t change the mountain of ice floating below the waterline.
+But keep in mind that merely agreeing on what the problem is doesn’t uncover what went wrong or automatically make the situation right.
+Merely lopping off the tip of the iceberg doesn’t change the rest of the mountain of ice floating below the waterline.
 Agreeing on what needs fixing isn’t the same as designing a plan to achieve a better outcome.

-Here are two very different examples of real-life situations that were more complex than the initial resolutions could address:
+Here are two very different examples of real-life situations that turned out to be more complex than the initial resolutions could address:

 1. Navigating Rough Waters